You Save 44%!

 We offer standard, 3 day express, 2 day express, and overnight express shipping options for your convenience.
 If you place your order Monday - Friday by 2:00 PM EST using one of our express shipping options, your order will be processed and shipped the same day it is placed!

 11 1/2" black-coated AUS-6 stainless steel fighter knifeBlade features M48 logo with etch "The Future Looks Dim."Powerful full-tang constructionIncludes heavy-duty nylon belt sheathSurvival bracelet is woven from military spec, 300-lb. paracordOffers up to 9 feet of survival cordKnife: 11 1/2" overall; blade: 7"

-Timber Wolf Bushman Fixed Blade Knife With Sheath - Forged Steel Blade, Wooden Handle Scales, Lanyard Hole - Length 9”
+Timber Wolf Reaper Urban Ulu With Sheath - Stainless Steel Blade, Full Tang, Wooden Handle Scales - Length 4 3/4”

 Yet another really thin, lightweight blade from BUDK.
 I just got mine today, but I already love the balance and feel of it.
 You might just make me a fan of the lightweight blades yet.